-These features can help you get around on the bus:
+Features to help you get around on the bus

 - Bus stops on the Portland Transit Mall have digital displays that show you when the next bus is expected to arrive.
 You can also hear an audio announcement of the next arrivals by pushing a button.